Rsync Command in Linux with Examples

-If the destination directory doesn’t exist rsync will create it.
+If the destination directory doesn’t exist,

-rsync gives different treatment to the source directories with a trailing slash
+rsync gives different treatment to the source directories with a trailing slash (

-/.
-If you add a trailing slash on the source directory it will copy only the contents of the directory to the destination directory.
-When the trailing slash is omitted rsync will copy the source directory inside the destination directory.
+/).
+If the source directory has a trailing slash, the command will copy only the directory contents to the destination directory.
+When the trailing slash is omitted,

-How To Use Rsync to Sync Data from/to a remote Machine
+rsync to Sync Data from/to a remote Machine

 , it must be installed on both the source and the destination machine.
 The new versions of

-In the following example we are transferring a directory from a local to a remote machine:
+In the following example, we are transferring a directory from a local to a remote machine:

 rsync -a /opt/media/ remote_user@remote_host_or_ip:/opt/media/

 rsync -a remote_user@remote_host_or_ip:/opt/media/ /opt/media/

 rsync -a -e "ssh -p 2322" /opt/media/ remote_user@remote_host_or_ip:/opt/media/

-When you are transferring large amounts of data it is recommended to run the
+When transferring large amounts of data it is recommended to run the

 Exclude Files and Directories

+There are two options to exclude files and directories.
 The first option is to use the

 --exclude argument and specify the files and directories you want to exclude on the command line.
-In the following example we are excluding the

 rsync -a --exclude=node_modules --exclude=tmp /src_directory/ /dst_directory/